 Inbox Structure and Email Marketing Statistics

 - Out of all emails sent by marketers, only 16% of them make it to the inbox tab.
+Here's a guide on how to verify email address without sending an email.

 - Some words have been found to have a negative impact on open rates when used in the subject line.
 The words “help,” “free,” “reminder,” and “% off discount” were among these words.